-One of the more complicated parts of rescuing a dog is transitioning her to a new regular diet.
+One of the more complicated parts of rescuing a dog is transitioning them to a new regular diet.
 It’s likely that you won’t want to feed the same diet that your dog was receiving at the shelter.
 Often, shelters use lower-quality foods, because it’s all that they can afford.
-They also often use donated dog food, so your dog may not even have a “regular” diet when she comes to you.
+They also often use donated dog food, so your dog may not even have a “regular” diet when they come to you.

 Canines can form hard-to-break habits, particularly with food.
-If you attempt to transition your rescue dog to a new diet too abruptly, she may or may not take to it well and could refuse to eat.
-A gradual transition will ensure that your dog enjoys her new diet and that the new food does not upset her digestive tract.
+If you attempt to transition your rescue dog to a new diet too abruptly, they may or may not take to it well and could refuse to eat.
+A gradual transition will ensure that your dog enjoys their new diet and that the new food does not upset their digestive tract.

 Before you begin, you should speak with your veterinarian and do some research on high-quality dog food products that will meet your new pet’s nutritional needs.
 Also, make sure to ask the shelter about the dog’s previous diet.